genthaler/jetty-jsp-unit-test-simple/README.md

 Needless to say, it does the same stuff.
 It seems to be using its own implementation of the Servlet API, so perhaps it's further from a real container than I'd like.
 Some day I might go to the bother of trying both approaches against some truly horrible JSPs.

-What I'd like, and this helps a bit, is true code coverage, ˆ l‡ Clover/Cobertura/Emma.
+What I'd like, and this helps a bit, is true code coverage, &agrave; la Clover/Cobertura/Emma.
 I imagine it wouldn't be too hard to do code coverage against the generated servlet; but how to report that against the original JSP, preferably with pretty colours?

+asdf